Macomb County Clerk's Office FAQs

 Permanent absent voter lists are maintained by city and township clerks.
 Contact your clerk and asked to be placed on the permanent absent voter list.
 The clerk will then mail you an application for absent voter's ballot before each election.

 Is my voter registration permanent?

-Yes, however, you must reregister if you move from one community to another.
+Yes, however, you must re-register if you move.

 I registered to vote but have not received my voter I.D. card -- when will I receive one?